Peck, Kansas

-Peck is an unincorporated community on the Sedgwick and Sumner County border in Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 162.
-It is located about 2 miles west of the Kansas Star Casino at Meridian Ave and 119th St S, next the Union Pacific Railroad.
+Peck is an unincorporated community and census-designated place (CDP) in Sedgwick and Sumner counties in the U.S. state of Kansas.
+As of the 2020 census, the population was 162.
+It is located about 2 miles west of the Kansas Star Casino at Meridian Ave and 119th St S, next to the Union Pacific Railroad.

 History

 19th century

 In 1887, the Chicago, Kansas and Nebraska Railway built a branch line north–south from Herington through Peck to Caldwell.
 It foreclosed in 1891 and was taken over by Chicago, Rock Island and Pacific Railway, which shut down in 1980 and reorganized as Oklahoma, Kansas and Texas Railroad, merged in 1988 with Missouri Pacific Railroad, merged in 1997 with Union Pacific Railroad.
 Most locals still refer to this railroad as the "Rock Island".

 The first post office in Peck was established in October 1887.
 The town was named for George Peck, who owned a hotel there.